VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 Upsilon Sagittarii is a hydrogren deficient binary that has been suggested to be in its second stage of mass transfer, after the primary has expanded to become a helium supergiant following core helium exhaustion.
 [Gilkis & Shenar 2022](https://ui.adsabs.harvard.edu/abs/2023MNRAS.518.3541G/abstract) have identified the progentitor of this system to be a $5 M_{\odot}$ star with a $3.125 M_{\odot}$ companion and an initial orbital period of 8.4 days.

 Like in Task 1.1. you will modify `src/run_binary_extras.f90` to capture the simulation at the values as determined from the observations of the binary system.
 Because the track is rather complicated, as can be seen in the figure below, we will slowly build up to finding the right combination of stopping criteria to match the models with the system.
+Remember to recompile the code every time you change something in the `src/run_binary_extras.f90` with (`./clean && ./mk`) and run your new model! (`./rn`).

 ![image](UpsSagHRD1.png)

 *The HRD of the best fitting model from the paper along with the data points from the observations.*

-The stellar parameters can be found in this table, which has been adapted from Table 1 of [Gilkis & Tomer 2022](https://ui.adsabs.harvard.edu/abs/2023MNRAS.518.3541G/abstract).
+The stellar parameters can be found in this table, which has been adapted from Table 1 of [Gilkis & Shenar 2022](https://ui.adsabs.harvard.edu/abs/2023MNRAS.518.3541G/abstract).
 | Parameter       | Value       |
 | -----------     | ----------- |
 | $T_{eff,1}[kK]$      | $10\pm1$       |